Artificial nails: Nail wraps

 Nail wraps are formed by cutting pieces of fiberglass, linen, silk fabric, or another material to fit on the surface of the nail (or a tip attached prior), to be sealed onto the nail plate with a layer of resin or glue.
-They do not damage the nail and also provide strength to the nail but are not used to lengthen it.
-It can also be used to fix broken nails.
-The treatment is however more expensive.
-Nail wraps can last anywhere from 5–14 days.
-Add ons can impact the duration of the nail wraps.
-To take nail wraps off correctly, soak the wrap in acetone just enough to deteriorate the adhesive.
+They do not damage the nail and also provide strength to the nail but are not used to lengthen it – and they can also be used to fix broken nails.
+The treatment is, however, more expensive.
+Nail wraps last 5–7 days, but can last longer if worn and used correctly.
+To take nail wraps off correctly, the wrap should be soaked in acetone for long enough to soften the adhesive.

 Nail tips

 Nail tips are made of a strong bendable material called acrylonitrile butadiene styrene (ABS).
 Nail tips are attached to the natural nail to extend its length and provides room for more nail designs.
 They can come in many different shapes, sizes, and colors, but the most popular ones are usually clear or white.
 They only last for 7–10 days.

+Some nail tips can also be made out of soft gel, for stronger applications when tips are the sole extension, with no other product on top.
+Gel-X is an example of a soft gel nail tip system.
+Soft gel tips are always clear to ensure the gel glue can be fully cured under UV light.

 Dip powder

-With the dip powder method, a clear liquid is brushed onto a nail and the nail is then placed into clear or pigmented powder.
-Dip nails tend to last about a month, 2–3 weeks longer than gel and acrylic nails.
-It can be worn on natural nails, nails with tips on, or can create artificial nails.
-Dip powder nails do not require any UV/LED light to be cured, instead they are cured using an activator.
-The quickest way to remove dip powder is to drill, clip off, or buff out layers of the powder so, when they are soaking in acetone, they slide right off.
+With the dip powder method, a clear liquid is brushed onto a nail and the nail is then placed into dip powder, similar to what is used in the application of acrylic nails.
+The process is repeated multiple times, depending on how long the extension is.
+Dip nails tend to last about a month, two-to-three weeks longer than gel and acrylic nails.
+It can be worn on natural nails, nails with added tips, or can create artificial nails.
+Dip-powder enhancements can also be used for quick nail repairs.
+Dip-powder nails do not require any UV/LED light to cure: instead they are cured using an activator.
+The quickest way to remove dip powder is to drill, clip off or buff out layers of the powder so that, when they are soaked in acetone, they simply slide off.